Leakey’s Bookshop in Inverness – A Church Full of Books!

 Leakey's Bookshop - Things to do in Inverness

 What do you get if you turn a church into a bookshop?
-You get the utterly charming Leakey’s Bookshop in Inverness.
+You get Leakey’s Bookshop in Inverness.

 Often hailed the most beautiful bookshop in Scotland, and quite possibly the UK, I couldn’t wait to get inside.